-Richard Downie is a Senior Advisor at GSIS and a Principal at Delphi Strategic Consulting, which provides a wide range of consulting services, including the development of programs, strategies and rapid technical and operational solutions for government agencies and private industries worldwide.
+Richard Downie is a Director at GSIS and a Principal at Delphi Strategic Consulting, which provides a wide range of consulting services, including the development of programs, strategies and rapid technical and operational solutions for government agencies and private industries worldwide.
 Previously, Dr. Downie served for nine years as the Director (SES-3 equivalent) of the William J. Perry Center for Hemispheric Defense Studies, the Department of Defense's regional security center for the Americas.
 At the Perry Center, he led a wide variety of courses, seminars and conferences on security and defense topics, as well as dialogues and strategy workshops for ministries of defense and cabinet-level national leaders.

 During a distinguished military career, Dr. Downie held a wide variety of command and staff positions as an Infantryman and a Foreign Area Officer specializing in Latin America.
 Dr. Downie served in Germany; Colombia, where he completed the LANCERO (International Ranger) School as the distinguished graduate; U.S. Army South; the United States Southern Command; the U.S. Joint Staff; the Multinational Specialized Unit in Bosnia; and Mexico as the Defense and Army Attaché.
 He was also the first commander of the Western Hemisphere Institute for Security Cooperation (WHINSEC) at Ft.
 Benning, Georgia.